-A failure mode of learning knowledge in the text is the ``\textit{reversal curse}'', that after learning statements of the form ``A is B'', the model does not generalize to its inverse form ``B is A''.
-The reversal curse has been observed across the training phases and models \citep{berglund2023reversal, zhu24b, lv-etal-2024-analysis, lin2024delving, guo-etal-2024-mitigating, golovneva2024reverse, lu2024rethinking}.
-Even strong commercial models like GPT-4 and GPT-4o show signs of the reversal curse \citep{berglund2023reversal, llada}.
-The cause of the reversal curse has been theoretically attributed to an inherent limitation of the autoregressive training objective \citep{zhu2024towards, kitouni2024factorization} (See Appendix \ref{app:reversal}).
-Common approaches to mitigate the reversal curse in autoregressive models include: (i) augmenting the training set with paraphrases \citep{lu2024rethinking}, which requires substantial computation to construct; (ii) augmenting the training set with reordered sequences \citep{guo-etal-2024-mitigating, golovneva2024reverse}, which often violate natural-language grammar and degrade overall language modeling performance; and (iii) replacing causal attention with bidirectional attention \citep{lv-etal-2024-analysis}, which struggles to retrieve long information (e.g., a person’s description).
-In contrast, our masked fine-tuning paradigm for arLLMs addresses the reversal curse without constructing paraphrase augmentations or altering the autoregressive objective.
-With only adjustments to the fine-tuning query and keeping the original documents as optimization targets, our method attains high accuracy across all datasets we evaluated.
+The reversal curse describes a failure mode in LLM training in which, after learning statements of the form ``A is B,'' a model does not generalize to the inverse form ``B is A.'' The reversal curse has been observed across training phases and model families \citep{berglund2023reversal, zhu24b, lv-etal-2024-analysis, lin2024delving, guo-etal-2024-mitigating, golovneva2024reverse, lu2024rethinking}.
+Even commercial models such as GPT-4 and GPT-4o show signs of the reversal curse \citep{berglund2023reversal, llada}.
+The reversal curse has been theoretically attributed to an inherent limitation of the autoregressive training objective \citep{zhu2024towards, kitouni2024factorization} (see Appendix~\ref{app:reversal} for further discussion).
+Common approaches to mitigating the reversal curse in autoregressive models include: (i) augmenting the training set with paraphrases \citep{lu2024rethinking}; (ii) augmenting the training set with reordered sequences \citep{guo-etal-2024-mitigating, golovneva2024reverse}, which often violates natural-language grammar and degrades overall language modeling performance; and (iii) replacing causal attention with bidirectional attention \citep{lv-etal-2024-analysis}, which struggles to retrieve information over long contexts (e.g., a person's description).
+In contrast, our proposed masked fine-tuning paradigm (Section~\ref{section:6}) for arLLMs addresses the reversal curse without constructing paraphrase augmentations or altering the autoregressive objective; it only requires rewriting the training sample into a demasking task.